jaesparza/website/content/coaxMagLoop.md

 ## Construction notes

+Content distrilled to the bare minimum and focused on the critical aspects and most common pitfalls.
+To be read carefully by future builders.
+If you follow the instructions presented here your antenna **will work**.

 ### Outer and inner loops
 The outer loop of this antenna is made from 3.14m coaxial cable LMR400.
 Thanks to its rigidity, the cable will hold the ciruclar shape better than other more flexible cables like RG213.
 When mounting the loop, the inner conductor and the jacket shall be shorted for efficiency reasons.
 I have done this in the female connectors instead of in the cable itself or the male connectors.
 This is a safety measure, in case I reuse the outer loop at a later point as a transmission line.
 The inner loop needs to have a legth of 1/5 and 1/8 of the outer loop, as in any normal magnetic loop construction.
 In this antenna, the inner loop has a diameter of 20 cm.
+The inner loop has to be very close to the outer one in order to achieve a low SWR.
+Many builders cannot achieve low SWR values due to incorrect positioning of the inner loop.

 Finally, the transmitting loop is kept in many builds with a vertical piece of PVC tubing, this is simple and has a low cost.
 Others also use coaxial cable for the vertical support (see for example the CHA F-LOOP).
 As it is best to use a material that is not metallic to avoid losses and with the aim of keeping it simple I used PVC piping.

 ### Capacitors
 The loop is tuned through a broadcasting type, variable capacitor[^1].
 Sections are connected to the female UHF connectors as shown in the pictures below.
+If your capacitor has trimmers, open them fully so the capacitor can achieve its minimal capacitance, and therefore being able to tune the highest bands.

 {{< rawhtml >}}
 <div style="text-align:center">